About The Sontag Foundation's

 Up to $150,000 each of four years–as supported by budget request.

 Budgets must be approved in advance; funds will be disbursed to the institution in quarterly payments for up to four years, depending upon evidence of satisfactory progress.
 Progress reports must be received and approved prior to second, third and fourth year of funding.
 The Sontag Foundation will allow up to 15% of the award to support institutional overhead.
-F & A calculations should be based on the proposed expenditures and will be included as part of the $150,000 maximum annual payout.
+Indirect costs are calculated based on the direct costs for a maximum annual payout of $150,000.

 Recipients must submit a written progress report by September 1 during each of the first three years of the award.
 Report should include the following: